Child poverty spiked by 41 percent in January after Biden benefit program expired, study finds

 The White House said in a statement: “We can all agree that the extended Child Tax Credit is a historic tax cut for middle class, families and the key driver behind the American Rescue Plan putting us on the path to cut child poverty in half.”

 The White House statement also urged families to fill out their taxes this year to ensure they receive the full benefit from the program.
-Half of the expanded Child Tax Credit will be paid out to Americans when they file their taxes this year, with the other half disbursed in monthly increments over the last six months of 2021.
+Half of the expanded Child Tax Credit will be paid out to Americans when they file their taxes this year, with the other half having been disbursed in monthly increments over the last six months of 2021.

 Some advocates have urged both parties to seek compromise and be willing to accept a smaller version of the credit to secure its expansion.